Shepherd’s Pie Stuffed Peppers with Ground Beef – Carve Them Into Jack O’Lanterns for Halloween!

-They may look and sound like a bit of work, but I promise you, this recipe is super easy and can even be prepared in advance.
 The simple filling is quick and easy.
-It is based on my favorite shepherds pie recipe that uses ground beef in a savory mixture with mixed vegetables and simple gravy.
+It is based on my favorite shepherd’s pie recipe that uses ground beef in a savory mixture with mixed vegetables and simple gravy.
 I’m not saying it is 100% authentic, but it is 100% delicious!
+Scroll down to the recipe card for the full amounts and detailed instructions.

-- Orange bell peppers – obviously you can use any color if you aren’t making Jack O’Lanterns, but the orange color makes them perfect for Halloween dinners since they look like pumpkins.
+- Orange bell peppers: Obviously you can use any color if you aren’t making Jack O’Lanterns, but the orange color makes them perfect for Halloween dinners since they look like pumpkins.

 - Onion